Science Kids - Bringing Science & Technology TogetherScience for Kids

 James Maxwell

-Scottish physicist and mathematician James Maxwell brought together the ideas of electromagnetic fields, describing their nature in publications such as ‘A Dynamic Theory of the Electromagnetic Field’.
+Scottish physicist James Maxwell brought together the ideas of electromagnetic fields, describing their nature in publications such as ‘A Dynamic Theory of the Electromagnetic Field’.

 Stephen Hawking

 British theoretical physicist Stephen Hawking is famous for his work on black holes.
-He has also expressed his theories in books such as ‘A Brief History of Time', enabling a large number of people to appreciate his ideas.
+He also wrote books such as ‘A Brief History of Time', enabling a wide audience to appreciate his ideas.

 Aristotle